Dating Advice

 Avoidant men can be articulate about connection.

-Some of them talk beautifully about relationships.
+Some of them talk beautifully about relationships and what they want.

 And then their patterns tell a completely different story.